• Mental Health

 6. Enlist the Help of a Therapist

 Mental health therapy can help you process problems and plan for a positive future.
 While anxiety and depression can zap your energy and make you want to avoid the world, staying active and connected will help you overcome these challenges.
-Generate positive action and the positive feelings will follow.3
+Generate positive action and the positive feelings will follow.

-Coping Strategies to Avoid
+5 Unhealthy Coping Strategies to Avoid

 If you’re stuck in unhealthy coping strategies or if you find that even with your healthy coping skills you’re struggling to adjust to post-college life, you might consider finding someone to talk to about this transition.